-MOL through the financial shoals of 1968 and still had a program which they considered viable.
-At this time, they were watching with interest the activities of the new President-elect, Richard M. Nixon, as he undertook to organize his administration.
-They were hopeful they would receive the DORIAN elect Nixon's announcement that Congressman Melvin R. Laird (Rep., Wis.) would serve as his Secretary of Defense--a DDR&E ad hoc group completed work on the MOL Development Concept Paper (DCP).
+In late November 1968-just prior to President elect Nixon's announcement that Congressman Melvin R. Laird (Rep., Wis.) would serve as his Secretary of Defense-a DDR&E ad hoc group completed work on the MOL Development Concept Paper (DCP).
 It addressed three current "management" issues: should MOL be continued or terminated; if continued, should the unmanned capability be cancelled; if continued, what level of support should be provided in fiscal year 1970?
-The DCP reviewed the events leading to project approval in 1965, the recent criticism voiced by Bohlen and Helms and, in particular, the detailed CIA arguments contained in its
+The DCP reviewed the events leading to project approval in 1965, the recent criticism voiced by Bohlen and Helms and, in particular, the detailed CIA arguments contained in its May 1968 memorandum to the effect that MOL was not worth the cost.1